ivombi/ivombi.github.io/README.md

 > -	Training of personnel and close follow-up to ensure smooth transition from manual to electronic system.
 Coordinate project team (network, IT, database and software developers).
 > -	Data validation and preparation.
 > -	Assemble and maintain databases to empower operational and exploratory analysis.
-> - Build and analyze live dashboards and reports.
+> - Build and analyze live dashboards and reports using PowerBi, MS excel, SSRS.
-> -	Query databases using SQL to answer specific business questions.
+> -	Query databases using SQL to answer specific business questions .

 **Health Data Analyst (Contract)** <br>
 **Mary Health of Africa, Fontem-Cameroon** <br>